LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 - The uploaded file can’t be over 5 MB.
 - File upload is an asynchronous process, so the bot's conversation with the consumer will continue while the upload is in progress.
 The consumer will only be advised of success or failure, respectively, once the process is completed or has failed.
-- While LivePerson temporarily stores exchanged files for the duration of the conversation, it does not store them permanently.
-- Exchanged content must obey LivePerson’s Terms & Conditions, and the brand itself is responsible for checking exchanged files for malicious content.

 #### Customization points